When you are camping in the wild or hiking to increasing your endurance, your electronic devices are the first ones to give up.

 - Dimension: 7.5 x 5.2 x 1

 The Chargetech is another great option if you deal with multiple devices with specific charging requirements.
-It is a charge station with both AC and DC charging options which support a wide range of electronic equipment.
+It is a charge station with both AC and DC charging options that support a wide range of electronic equipment.

 You can charge almost anything – from a simple smartphone to drones, cameras, laptops, GPS, receivers and much more.
-It is slightly larger than most of the compact chargers but still manages to fit in a backpack without occupying a lot of space.
+It is slightly larger than most compact chargers but still manages to fit in a backpack without occupying a lot of space.